 To purchase a Samurai Sam's franchise, you will need a credit score of 600 or above, a net worth of $250,000, and the required liquid capital of $100,000.

 If I don't meet the financial or operational criteria to become a franchisee, can I partner with someone who does?

 Yes, you can.
 As long as your partner owns at least 50% of your organization, this is acceptable.

-No, Samurai Sam's does not offer financing although we have a broad list of recommended lenders we can share with candidates.
+No, Samurai Sam's does offer financing although we do have a broad list of recommended lenders we can share with candidates.

-Currently the advertising fee is 1% of gross sales.
+Currently the advertising fee is 1% of gross sales if your store is located outside the metropolitan Phoenix area, and 2.5% if your store is located within the metropolitan Phoenix area.
 Fees go to National Marketing, Brand Building and Local Marketing.
 Your Samurai Sam's representative will be able to provide additional information.
 However, some areas of the country operate in co-ops and have additional advertising fees tied in for the use of local co-op marketing.